 Saranac was established in 1824 and, like its neighboring towns, it has much history.
 In Independence Cemetery, you can view the Civil War Soldiers Monument, which was erected in 1888 to honor Saranac’s Civil War soldiers, including the five men from the 16th NY who aided in capturing President Lincoln’s assassin, John Wilkes Booth.

 During the first half of the 19th-century, Saranac was well known for its high-quality iron, which was used in the construction of many Civil War ironclad warships.
-Other industries, such as timber and coal, were also important in Saranac’s early development but were replaced by family-owned dairy, poultry and cattle farms near the end of the 19th-century.
+Other industries, such as timber and coal, were also important in Saranac’s early development but were replaced by

 The Saranac River, which begins at the Saranac Lakes and flows into Lake Champlain at Plattsburgh, has been the focus of Saranac's life for more than 200 years.
 Today, the Saranac River offers great opportunities for Adirondack Coast fishing, as well as paddling with up to Class IV rapids.